7 Paddle Board Safety Tips You Should Know

 Use a Leash

 Paddle board is your personal flotation device that can float away from you in seconds.
-While the leash is a piece of safety equipment designed to keep you connected to your board at all times.
+While the SUP safety leash is a piece of equipment designed to keep you connected to your board at all times.

 There’s nothing more frustrating than having to swim after your paddle board if you fall off.
 The leash will also help prevent your paddle board connecting with others in the surf.
 Thus, it is wise to use a leash to protect your own life and the lives of those around you.